 - Returns a concatenation of XML elements from a collection of XML elements.

-How to find a function is aggregate function
+How to find a function is an aggregate function?

-When a function receives single value, that function is called aggregate function.
+When a function returns a single value, that function is called an aggregate function.

 Note: The following information applies to all aggregate functions, except for the COUNT() and COUNT_BIG(), variations of the COUNT and COUNT_BIG functions, and the XMLAGG function.